cplusplus/SG20/README.md

 To build, simply type:

-  - make clean
+  1. make clean
-  - make all
+  2. make all
+  3. make install

+(Strictly speaking, step 2 can be skipped, since the install target has a dependency on the all target.)

-This will build the document in multiple formats.
+The above commands will build the document in several formats:
-The main two formats are:

-  - HTML format as a single HTML document: guidelines.html
+  - HTML format as a single HTML document: install/html/index.html
-  - EPUB format: guidelines.epub
+  - EPUB format:
+    guidelines.epub
+  - HTML format split across multiple HTML documents: install/html_split/index.html

 The build process performs spell checking.